RedCliff’s Diet and Health

-- On average, female students lose approximately four pounds of fat and gain two pounds of muscle.
+- Female students, on average, lose approximately 4 pounds of fat and gain 2 pounds of muscle.

-- Boys lose six pounds of overall weight.
+- Boys lose 6 pounds of overall weight.
 However, their conversion rate is different than the girls.

-- Boys typically lose 5.5 pounds of fat and gain one pounds of muscle.
+- Boys typically lose 5.5 pounds of fat and gain 1 pound of muscle.

 - Most students reduced their heart rate by 7 beats per minute.